oroinc/documentation/cloud/maintenance/before-you-begin.rst

 Manage Uploaded Data
 ^^^^^^^^^^^^^^^^^^^^

+.. important:: Please do not change subfolders' permissions using either SFTP client or application PHP code, all subfolders must be created only via SFTP client.

 Once you uploaded data to you SFTP directory, you may need to move it to the destination location on your website.
 OroCloud maintenance agent supports the `media:upload` command for data transfer between your SFTP directory and your OroCommerce website.
 You can find a detailed description and usage examples :ref:`in the Media Upload <orocloud-maintenance-use-media-upload>` section of the OroCloud guide.